Haut-Technologies/mobile-boilerplate/README.md

 > Run `sudo docker-compose` instead of `docker-compose` if your host OS in Linux

-> Please commit changes through the `git` CLI within the Docker container if your host OS is Windows instead of via an IDE

 ## Testing with Expo Go App

 Install Expo Go app on a test device: https://expo.dev/client